YFateen/RISCV/README.md

 Provided the machinery to decode and execute a subset RISC-V instructions shown below.

-In addition to executing the instructions provided, the system is capable of soring and loading values at specified addresses as defined below.
+In addition to executing the instructions provided, the system is capable of storing and loading values at specified addresses as defined below.

 #### execute_instruction()
 Executes the instruction provided as a parameter.
 This should modify the appropriate registers, make any necessary calls to memory, and updatge the program counter to refer to the next instruction to execute.